cesarlaforet/powershell-public/rdp-thru-ssh/README.md

 - Ensure that you have the necessary permissions to install modules and run executables.
 - The executable will have the same functionality as the original PowerShell script.
 - You may need to adjust execution policies or antivirus settings to allow the executable to run.
+- Make sure the icon file (.ico) is available at the specified path when creating the executable.